itsSanalog/sanalog.net/sanastro/src/content/blog/work/naming-logic.md

 <div class="footnotes">
+  <a href="#fn:1" id="rfn:1" class="reversefootnote mr">1</a><span class="muted">Up until ever so recently, the norm was something like 'Intel Core i7-8700K Processor', with 'processor' coming after the model.
+As stupid as the change is, this arrangement is technically obsolete, which is why I did not include it in the main section.</span>

-  <a href="#fn:2" id="rfn:2" class="reversefootnote mr">1</a><span class="muted">I am aware 1 and 2 is used, but they are usually reserved for Athlon processors, not Ryzen, which is why they were excluded.
-However, I am also aware of outliers such as the AMD Ryzen™ 5 7235HS or AMD Ryzen™ 3 5125C.
+  <a href="#fn:2" id="rfn:2" class="reversefootnote mr">2</a><span class="muted">I am aware 1 and 2 are used, but they are usually reserved for Athlon processors, not Ryzen, which is why they were excluded.
+However, I am also aware of outliers such as the Ryzen 5 7235HS or Ryzen 3 5125C.
 Still, I chose not to discuss them considering these are extremely rare.</span>
 </div>